Michael Corleone: The Godfather Part II

 The Godfather Part II is set in 1958 and 1959.
 The Corleone family has relocated to Nevada, while capo Frank Pentangeli (Michael V. Gazzo) runs the family's operations in New York, Clemenza having died a few years before.
-Although Michael is the most powerful Mafia leader in the nation, he still actively works to remove the Corleone family from crime.
-His efforts have been largely unsuccessful, however, as his many enemies and growing obsession with revenge keep him tethered to the criminal underworld.
-Michael plans to finally legitimize the family by negotiating with Hyman Roth (Lee Strasberg), his father's former business partner, over controlling casino operations in Cuba.
+While Michael's many enemies and growing obsession with revenge keep him tethered to the criminal underworld, he still plans to finally legitimize the family by negotiating with Hyman Roth (Lee Strasberg), his father's former business partner, over controlling casino operations in Cuba.

-Hours after Anthony's First Communion party, unseen gunmen shoot at the Corleone house, nearly killing Michael and Kay.
+Hours after Anthony's First Communion party, assassins open fire on the Corleone house, nearly killing Michael and Kay.
 Michael suspects Roth ordered the hit, and believes a mole within the Corleone family aided him.
 To uncover Roth's involvement, Michael maintains their business relationship, and orders Pentangeli to settle a dispute with Roth's business partners, the Rosato Brothers.
 When Pentangeli meets with them, they try to kill him, but he survives.

 Michael, Roth, and Fredo travel to Cuba to forge a partnership with Fulgencio Batista allowing them to operate casinos in Cuba without interference in exchange for generous payments to the Cuban government.
 Michael sends his bodyguard to eliminate Roth on New Year's Eve, but Cuban soldiers kill the bodyguard during the attempt.
 That same night, Fredo unintentionally reveals that he was the mole within the family; Michael confronts Fredo and gives him the Sicilian "kiss of death".
 During the New Year's Eve festivities, victorious rebel forces enter Havana, forcing Batista into exile and ruining Michael's plans.
-Fredo, afraid of his brother, runs off; Roth escapes to Miami.
+Fredo, afraid of his brother, runs off, while Roth escapes to Miami.

 Meanwhile, Pentangeli, believing Michael had ordered a hit on him, prepares to testify against him in the Senate's investigation of organized crime.
 However, Michael has Pentangeli's brother Vincenzo (Salvatore Po) brought from Sicily.
 Just prior to the hearing, Vincenzo and Frank exchange glances.
 Understanding the threat, Pentangeli recants his earlier sworn statements, throwing the hearings into chaos and effectively destroying the government's case against Michael.